 Tools are being developed and implemented to provide increased efficiency, shorter lead times, decreased material input, reduced operation times, increased dimensional accuracy and better performance by addressing the following challenges:

-• A 90% reduction in the forming trials required for hot isostatic pressing (HIP) developments
+• A 90 per cent reduction in the forming trials required for hot isostatic pressing (HIP) developments; and

 Application – a case study of Additive Manufacturing

-However, the physical metallurgy of additively manufactured engineering alloys has been shown to give rise to complex non-trivial microstructure variations.
-These have a profound effect on the mechanical behaviour of AM builds resulting in location specific properties as well as playing a fundamental role in process-induced cracking.
+However, the physical metallurgy of engineering alloys which have been created using additive manufacturing techniques has been shown to give rise to complex non-trivial microstructure variations.
+These have a profound effect on the mechanical behaviour of AM builds, resulting in location specific properties as well as playing a fundamental role in process-induced cracking.
 Understanding the causal links between manufacturing parameters, microstructure variations and property scatter is fundamental in the development of AM strategies for the high strength nickel-based superalloys used in the aerospace industries.
 Furthermore, establishing such causal links will provide a physically-based framework for the development of lifing methodologies and therefore a route towards uncertainty quantification of aerospace AM components.
 This case study presents a computational materials framework for the prediction of AM property scatter based on process-induced microstructures variations.

 The modelling framework

 A multi-scale materials modelling framework has been developed that seeks to establish computationally the causal relationships between process parameters, microstructure and the mechanical behaviour of an SLM build.
-An overview of the proposed SLM model framework is presented in Fig. 2.
 The framework is divided into seven broad computational domains:

 • Powder deposition